swiftlang/swift-evolution/proposals/NNNN-resolve-distributed-actor-protocols.md

        "Hello, Caplin!")
 ```

-The caller just performed a normal remote call as usual, however the Distributed runtime offered a protocol based remote call identifier (`RemoteCallIdentifier("Shared.Capybara.name")`) rather than one based on some underlying type that is hidden under the `any Capybara` existential.
+The caller just performed a normal remote call as usual, however the Distributed runtime offered a protocol based remote call identifier (`RemoteCallIdentifier("Shared.$Capybara.name")`) rather than one based on some underlying type that is hidden under the `any Capybara` existential.

-Developers need not know or care about what concrete implementation (or stub implementation) is used to implement this call, as it will only ever be performing such distributed protocol based calls.
+The client-side does not need to know or care about what concrete implementation type is used to implement this call on the recipient system, as it will only ever be performing such distributed protocol based calls.

 **Recipient, i.e. server side:**